KamilCzajczyk/CTF-Writeups/THM Mr Robot CTF/README.md

 the most interesting one is /wp-login suggesting the use of WordPress, using wpscan to enumerate users but it doesnt seem to work

-if we try to login manually we see the error: Invalid Error, we can try to use the dictionary file we found to test for potential username
+if we try to login manually we see the error: Invalid username

 ![er](imgs/er.png "er")

+we can try to use the dictionary file we found to test for potential username

 after using ZAP to fuzz the username we see that there could be users: elliot and Elliot